UTAustinSPS/data-analysis/data_analysis/_sources/LaTeX/latex.rst

 Introduction (What's a LaTeX?)
 ==============================
-:math:`\LaTeX` ("lah-tech" or "lay-tech") is a markup language - one that allows the author to more precisely (and easily) specify how layout and content are combined. :math:`\LaTeX` (which should be written that way whenever possible) is based on Turing Award Winner Dr. Donald Knuth's :math:`\TeX` typesetting system:
+LaTeX ("lah-tech" or "lay-tech") is a markup language - one that allows the author to more precisely (and easily) specify how layout and content are combined. :math:`\LaTeX` (which should be written that way whenever possible) is based on Turing Award Winner Dr. Donald Knuth's :math:`\TeX` typesetting system: